GoalProfit/gp-docs/principles/template.md

 *Vertical integration* – the platform provides a vertically and seamlessly integrated technology stack, including data storage, data transformation, data integration, analytics components, business application runtime, and an interactive development environment.

-*Vertical and horizontal scalability* – the platform can efficiently utilize available hardware resources in single server and cluster configurations with near-linear scalability.
+*Vertical and horizontal scalability* – the platform can efficiently utilize available hardware resources in a single server and cluster configurations with near-linear scalability.

 *Reliability and fault tolerance* – the platform is designed to operate in high availability mode and resist catastrophic hardware failures.

 *Data multi-versioning and no data locks* – the platform embraces a functional design paradigm leveraging immutability, persistent data structures, and control of side effects.
-It allows eliminating data locks while querying and modifying big data sets at the same time.
+It eliminates data locks while querying and modifying big data sets at the same time.

 *Embedded interactive development environment* – the platform provides an embedded interactive development environment (IDE).
 The IDE embraces live editing and WYSIWYG approaches to enable the rapid development of data-rich and analytics-powered business applications.